-So here's the perfect scenario: you pick up your A-level results on Thursday and – bingo! – they're just what you need to get into your first choice uni.
+So here's the perfect scenario: you pick up your A-level, SQA or IB results and – bingo! – they're just what you need to get into your first choice uni.
 Nice one: all your hard work has paid off.
 Time to put your feet up for the rest of the summer and look forward to life as a fresher.

 - You might use Clearing if your grades have come out lower than your conditional firm and insurance uni offers

-- You might use Adjustment if your grades have come out better than your conditional firm uni offer
+- You might use Adjustment if your grades have come out higher than your conditional firm uni offer

 If your exam results don't stack up to your firm and insurance uni offers, you're bound to feel disappointed.

 But you've still got plenty of options, not least with those original uni choices.
 If you log onto UCAS Track and see that one or both of your firm and insurance offers is still showing as conditional, you might not have missed out on that place after all.